ark_helm_charts

 This document describes how to configure the an ArkCase deployment built with these helm charts to interface with services provided externally.
 Essentially every service that can be deployed as part of this stack, can be provided externally, except for ArkCase itself.

-In almost all cases, along with an external URL or hostname, you must also provide additional configurations like usernames, passwords, etc.
+In almost all cases, along with an external URL or hostname+port combination, you must also provide additional configurations like usernames, passwords, etc. In particular, the connectivity details for every single subsystem are expected to be housed in Kubernetes Secrets - either rendered and provided by the Helm deployment itself as part of its duties, or provided by external means.

 As with any community-release project, Issues and PRs are always welcome to help move this code further along.